 ♦ You are curious and make detailed observations about the world around you

 ♦ You are mechanically-inclined and enjoy building things

 ♦ You want to explore the entire universe, from the smallest particles to the edges of its envelope

 Can you picture putting your curiosity and creativity to work by applying your knowledge of natural forces to improve the world around you?

 A Physics degree can help you make that happen.

 You'll find there are many careers that allow you to use what you will learn in physics to make a difference in this world.

 ♦ New Students, first complete the online application for admission to WSU.

-♦ If you are just beginning, have questions about the university or general education classes, or are wondering which program of study to declare or what initial classes you should be taking, please contact the College of Science Advisor, Jane Stout.
-Click here for her contact information, location and hours.
+♦ If you are just beginning, have questions about the university or general education classes, or are wondering which program of study to declare or what initial classes you should be taking, please contact the College of Science Advising Office.
+Click here for contact information, location and hours.

 ♦ If you feel confident that you understand the lay of the (university) land, and are ready to declare a Physics program, you can make an appointment to meet with Dr. John Sohl by email at email@example.com.
 He'll answer your questions, get your program declared, and help you with your schedule.